OneBusAway/onebusaway-gtfs-to-barefoot/README.md

 This map file can then be used to run a barefoot server that can be used for map matching raw AVL.

-The intention is to integrate a map matching server into TheTransitClock as an advanced option and use a barefoot server as the first implementation.
+The intention is to integrate a map matching server into www.transitclock.org as an advanced option and use a barefoot server as the first implementation.

 # Build
 ```